 What’s Identity Project?

-Identity Project is a student-led Bible study that meets on campus every Tuesday night to talk about what our identity is in Jesus Christ.
+Identity Project is a student-led Bible study that meets on campus every Tuesday and Thursday night to talk about what our identity is in Jesus Christ.
 We’re not a stereotypical Bible study that meets in a church building—we meet on campus in dorms and classrooms to study what the Bible says.
 We don’t just lecture at you about the Bible from a pulpit—we want to have discussions so that people can learn to read and understand the Word of God on their own to form their own personal relationship with God.
 We’re very focused on building relationships, not religion.

 Identity Project is a welcoming, non-threatening environment for people of all backgrounds to come and ask questions, find out what the Bible says, and learn what it means to have a relationship with God.

 Identity Project is a part of Freedom Fellowships of Northeast Ohio, which is a nontraditional, interdenominational church with mainstream biblical doctrines.
 For more information on Freedom Fellowships, visit our site.